 Furthermore, losses in the corporation can not be deducted from your personal income tax return, but only from past or future years' income in the corporation, because, again, the corporation is a separate legal person and taxpayer.

 As to tax savings, there can often be short-term savings; but in the long run, taxes sometimes prove to be similar to before incorporation.
 Income not paid out to owners (retained in inventory or paying down debt) can attract lower rates of taxation, but even then, you might have some additional taxes when the amounts are paid out later.
 If you plan purchase a building or other major assets through the corporation, significant tax savings can be realized, so there are certainly benefits.
-CRA is considering tightening some of the tax-deferring aspects, but much discussion now is taking place, and the future changes appear to be uncertain.
-We need to keep our eyes on these changes as they pass into legislation this winter.
+CRA recently tightened some of the tax-deferring aspects, but there are still benefits from incorporating.

 Thoughtful planning is needed to minimize or defer taxes, and to avoid certain pitfalls.
 So, it pays to take time and discuss these matters with me, and perhaps with a lawyer, before deciding on incorporation.
 I can review your particular circumstances and help you to decide which direction will best serve your own needs.
 And remember the 'kiss' principle -- Keep It Safe and Simple.